jlevy/og-equity-compensation/README.md

   these companies are usually formed in Delaware, so legalities of all this are defined in Delaware law.

-Some of what we discuss is specific to early stage companies.
+A startup is one kind of early stage company.

 - 🄳 A [**startup**](https://en.wikipedia.org/wiki/Startup_company) is an emerging company,
   typically a [private company](#public-and-private-companies), that aspires to grow quickly in